Go to the first, previous, next, last section, table of contents.

 5. If this execution fails because the file is not in executable format, and the file is not a directory, it is assumed to be a shell script and the shell executes it as described in section Shell Scripts.

-6. If the command was not begun asynchronously, the shell waits for the command to complete and collects its exit status.
+6. The shell waits for the command to complete and collects its status, unless the command was begun asynchronously using the &

 Command Execution Environment

-A command invoked in this separate environment cannot affect the shell's execution environment.
+A command invoked in this separate environment cannot affect the calling shell's execution environment.

 Environment

-When a program is invoked, an array of strings ( NAME=value pairs), the environment, is made available.
+When a program is invoked, an array of strings ( NAME=value pairs) and environment is made available.

 On invocation, the shell marks each parameter export to child processes.

-With -k (The Set Builtin), then all parameter assignments are placed in the environment for a command, not just those that precede the command name.
+With -k aka -o keyword (a set builtin), parameter assignments are placed in the environment for a command, not just those that precede the command name.

-When Bash invokes an external command, the variable $_ is set to the full path name of the command and is included in the environment.
+When Bash invokes an external command, $_ is set to the full path name of the command.

 This seemingly counter-intuitive scheme is used so there is